J.D. Power Helmet Satisfaction Study

 Helmet Reviews and Information

 are approximately 10 times more likely to repurchase the same

 satisfaction, as 41% of highly satisfied motorcycle helmet owners

 "As new-motorcycle sales have declined considerably

-has also dwindled," said Todd Markusic, senior
+has also dwindled," said Todd Markusic, senior director

-to ensure their current customers are highly
+helmet manufacturers to ensure their current customers are highly

 satisfied, increasing the likelihood that they'll return to

-the brand the next time they are in the market for a new
+the brand the next time they are in the market for a new helmet."

-every three to four years, fostering customer loyalty may bring substantial
+three to four years, fostering customer loyalty may bring substantial

 "In addition, satisfaction levels tend to rise as the